 He opened one eye, yawning as he stretched his long legs out in front of him and pulled my coat up toward his chin.
 “See if you can find me a neck pillow.”
 And before I could answer, he closed the eye again and smiled.

-‘How could he be so calm right now?’
-I thought to myself as I stomped my way down the terminal toward the smell of caffeine and cinnamon.
+‘How can he be so calm right now?’
+I asked myself as I stomped my way down the terminal toward the smell of caffeine and cinnamon.
 ‘We are definitely going to miss our second flight.
 No doubt about it.
 And he’s not even worried.
 Of course he’s not worried.
 Why would he be?
 He didn’t even want to come on this trip!’

-‘9:50.
-Ugh.
-This always happens.
-Always something.’
 I snagged a bright yellow book off the rack, half-read the description, and grabbed a second in case the first was bad.
-I pulled two neck pillows down from the wall behind it—‘we have so many of these at home, why do we never think to grab one?!’—and threw them onto the counter at the poor little cashier who’s head barely made it over the counter.
+I pulled two neck pillows down from the wall behind it—‘we have so many of these at home, why do we never think to grab one?!’—and threw them onto the counter at the poor little cashier whose head barely made it over the display case.

-He eyed me, taking the lid off his coffee to blow on it before taking a very loud sip.
+He eyed me with an amused expression, taking the lid off his coffee to blow on it before taking a very loud sip.

 ‘Always the loud sip.
 Always… Be nice Alaina, be nice.
 Remember… honeymoon…’